fastapi/fastapi/docs/tutorial/body-schema.md

     `Body` is also a subclass of `Schema` directly.
 And there are others you will see later that are subclasses of `Body`.

 !!! tip
-    Notice how each model's attribute with a type, default value and `Schema` has the same structure as an endpoint's function's parameter, with `Schema` instead of `Path`, `Query` and `Body`.
+    Notice how each model's attribute with a type, default value and `Schema` has the same structure as a path operation function's parameter, with `Schema` instead of `Path`, `Query` and `Body`.

 ## Schema extras